Random hyperbolic graphs in $d+1$ dimensions: Limiting cases of the RHG model

-where $\tilde{d}_{ij} \left(\Delta\theta_{ij} \right)\equiv \frac{d \zeta}{2} d_{ij}\left(\Delta\theta_{ij} \right)$.
+where $\tilde{d} \left(\Delta\theta_{ij} \right)\equiv \frac{d \zeta}{2} d_{ij}$.

-Effectively, in the $\al \to \infty$ regime nodes are placed at the surface of the unit sphere $\mathbb{S}^{d}$ and connections are made with distance-dependent probabilities on the sphere.
-Hence, RHG in the $\al \to \infty$ limit can be viewed as the soft RGG on $\mathbb{S}^{d}$.
+In the $\al \to \infty$ regime, all nodes are effectively placed at the surface of the unit sphere $\mathbb{S}^{d}$, and connections are made with distance-dependent probabilities on the sphere.
+Hence, in the $\al \to \infty$ limit, RHGs are soft RGGs on $\mathbb{S}^{d}$.